klebster2/vimrc/README.md

 ## Useful commands

-- To exit insert mode use `jk` typing them together quickly.
-(The default in vim / nvim is `<ESC>`, but that won't work because it has been unmapped).

 - Use `gd` for **G**o to the **D**efinition.
 - Use `gf` for **G**o to the **F**ile.
+- To exit insert mode use `jk` typing them together quickly.
+Note that the default in vi, vim and neovim is `<ESC>`, but `<ESC>` won't work because in this configuration, because it has been unmapped.

 ### Completion menu for Lsp and Cmp